cloudinary/cloudinary_android/README.md

     MediaManager.init(this);

+Only the cloud_name should be included.
+Your API key and secret aren't necessary.
-The added property `AndroidManifest.xml`.
-Note: You should only include the `cloud_name` in the value, the api secret and key should be left out of the application.
+Note: Your API secret should never be exposed in the application.

     <manifest>
         ...